dzxpert/Sapphire-Vulnrable-PoC/README.md

 ## Overview

-This directory contains a proof-of-concept (POC) exploit for the vulnerable `amigendrv64.sys` driver (CVE-2019-18845).
+This directory contains a proof-of-concept (POC) exploit for the vulnerable `amigendrv64.sys` driver by Sapphire.
 The driver provides unrestricted access to physical memory, I/O ports, and PCI configuration space without any authentication or authorization checks.

 **POC Status**: ✅ **100% Complete - All Tests Passing (10/10)**